Why The DoD Created The CMMC

 Outsource: Work with a CMMC Consultant

-For many DoD contractors, the most effective way to meet the CMMC cybersecurity requirements is to outsource the task to a Managed Security Service Provider (MSSP) that specializes in CMMC Consulting.
-Remember that DoD contractors remain ultimately responsible for ensuring that their company meets the appropriate cybersecurity requirements, so it is essential to choose an MSSP you are sure they can trust.
+For many DoD contractors, the most effective way to meet the CMMC cybersecurity requirements is to outsource the task to a CMMC RPO that specializes in CMMC Consulting.
+Remember that DoD contractors remain ultimately responsible for ensuring that their company meets the appropriate cybersecurity requirements, so it is essential to choose an RPO that they can trust.

 By outsourcing the NIST cybersecurity work to a qualified provider, DoD contractors should save a lot of time and money getting and staying compliant with CMMC.
-An outsourced provider will have all of the required document templates for the Gap Analysis, System Security Plan (SSP), and Plan-of-Action & Milestones (PO&AM), as well as the advanced tools required to monitor and respond to security incidents.
+An outsourced provider will have all of the required knowledge and experience for the Readiness Assessment, System Security Plan (SSP), and Plan-of-Action & Milestones (POA&M), as well as the advanced tools required to monitor and respond to security incidents.
 They will also have the resources required to perform the remediation steps required to become compliant and the legal documentation to prove compliance has been reached and is being maintained when the time comes for a CMMC Audit.

 The CMMC Readiness Assessment